 The Aftermath of Recovery

 Recovery is a hard and complicated process, no matter how strong you are.
 Detoxing your mind and body from your drug of choice is painful, stressing, and it will make you feel like going back to your drug.
 However, getting through this process, completing it, will help you move on to a different stage.
 This new stage isn’t necessarily easier, it’s simply different.
-The important thing is that you will need to stay constantly focused to avoid relapse.
+The important thing is that you will need to stay constantly focused for relapse prevention.

 Even after going through full, professional recovery treatments, it is very common for people to fall back into drugs.
 A lot of people go back to drugs because they haven’t really solved the problem that led them to drugs in the first place so no matter how much time they put into their recovery, it will be extremely easy for them to fall back into the dark path.